bakkbone/bakkbone-florist-companion/trunk/readme.txt

 3. Select a category for the product that will be used for Petals orders and click 'Save Changes', before clicking the link below the product selection box to automatically create a product.
 4. Provide the link listed on the Petals Network page to the Petals <a href="mailto:eflorist@petalsnetwork.com?subject=XML Opt-In&body=Shop Name: %0D%0AMy Full Name: %0D%0APhone: %0D%0AEmail: %0D%0AMember Number: %0D%0AXML Link: %0D%0A%0D%0APlease opt my store into XML orders alongside the Exchange, using the details above.">eFlorist Team</a>, requesting to _opt in to XML orders alongside the Exchange to the link provided_.

+Please note that the integration is not functional until Petals advises they have processed your request.

 ** What about XYZ feature? **
 If there's a feature missing, please let us know in the support forum here on the WordPress Plugin Repository - we'd love to hear your feedback and know what you want to see added next!